zhengli233/CatVehicle/README.md

 ---------------------
 1. All changes should be uploaded to the folder "Project_Packages" first.

-2. The folder "alpha_release" will be our alpha release when we have an agreement.
+2. The folder "Alpha_Release" will be our alpha release when we have an agreement.
 And after it is completed, it will not be changed anymore.

 3. So are the beta release and final release.